Holomorphic curves in exploded manifolds: Kuranishi structure: Locally representing the moduli stack of solutions to

 \stop

 \

-We wish to study the moduli stack of solutions to $\dbar \hat f\in V(\hat f)$ where $V$ is a simply generated subsheaf of $\Y$ in the sense of Definition \ref{simply generated}.
-The next lemma shows that any such $V$ may locally be parametrized by a family of curves $\hat f_{1}/G$ which may be regarded as a vector bundle over a core family $\hat f_{0}/G$.
+We wish to study the moduli stack of solutions to $\dbar \hat f\in V(\hat f)$ where $V$ is a simply-generated subsheaf of $\Y$ in the sense of Definition \ref{simply generated}.
+The next lemma shows that any such $V$ can locally be parametrized by a family of curves $\hat f_{1}/G$ that is a vector-bundle over a core family $\hat f_{0}/G$.
+We prove this in the slightly more general setting of a moduli stack of decorated curves $\dmsw$; see Definition \ref{decorated}.
 We shall use this result to apply the analysis from \cite{reg}.